strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ```

 This is the phase where we are going to inject our components later.
-Finally, it handle the translation files in your plugin allowing you to make it i18n friendly.
+Finally, it handles the translation files in your plugin allowing you to make it i18n friendly.

 ```js
 async registerTrads({ locales }) {